 By Noel Wardle

 The above is a general overview and we recommend that independent legal advice is sought for your specific concerns.
-If you require further information in relation to the points raised in this article you should contact Noel Wardle who is a Partner and Head of Healthcare Regulation at Charles Russell Speechlys LLP.
+If you require further information in relation to the points raised in this article you should contact Noel Wardle who is a Partner and heads the Healthcare Regulation and Pharmacy Teams at Charles Russell Speechlys LLP.
 Noel can be contacted on [email protected]

-This article also appears in the September issue of Pharmacy Business.
+This article also appears in the December/January issue of Pharmacy Business.